 These two popular cash back rewards cards offer different types of rewards programs that may be more or less exciting depending on your spending habits.
 Blue Cash Preferred offers bonuses of 3% to 6% on popular categories and 1% everywhere else.
 Terms apply.
 Citi Double Cash gives you an effective flat 2% back (1% when you purchase and 1% when you pay your bill) on all purchases.

 When using Blue Cash Preferred, you’ll earn 6% at U.S. supermarkets ($6,000 annual purchase limit, then earn 1%), 6% at select U.S. streaming subscription services (like Netflix), 3% back on transit (including rideshare, taxi, parking, train, buses, and more), and 3% at U.S. gas stations.
 Cash Back is received in the form of Reward Dollars that can be redeemed as a statement credit.
 If you spend heavily in any of those categories, the Blue Cash Preferred card is probably best.
 Terms apply.

 However, the 1% back on other purchases isn’t that great, and it’s half of what you get using Citi Double Cash.
 If you spend less in the above bonus categories, you may be better off with the Citi Double Cash card, particularly once you take annual fees into account.

-Costs and Fees of Blue Cash Preferred® Card from American Express and Citi® Double Cash Card – 18 month BT offer
+Costs and Fees of Blue Cash Preferred® Card from American Express and Citi Double Cash® Card

 With credit cards, you never pay any interest if you pay off the card in full every month before the due date.
 Clark and the team firmly believe that you should only use credit cards if you can afford to pay them off completely each month and never miss a due date.
 If you can do that, the only regular cost you should encounter is an annual fee.